16 Different Types of Bats in Texas

 They prefer wet areas such as swamps or near lakes.
 These bats are nocturnal and are most active during the late summer months when it’s hot outside.

-It is endangered due to habitat loss from logging, agriculture, urbanization, and pollution from pesticides.
+It is endangered due to habitat loss from logging, agriculture, urbanization, and pesticide pollution.
 The Seminole bat can also carry rabies, so people should stay away from these bats if they come into contact with them or see them acting strangely (such as flying during the day).

 16. Common Vampire Bat